A music teacher helps students understand and develop musical skills, such as reading notes and scales, playing musical instruments, and music theory.

 Reasons to Become a Music Teacher

-Besides being a career to help you pay your bills, becoming a music teacher can be fulfilling and a way to impact society positively.
+Besides being a career that helps you pay your bills, becoming a music teacher can be fulfilling and a way to positively impact society.

 Let’s explore what prospective teachers can expect from a music teaching career.